When to use C and when to use Python

 Python

-In Python, it is relatively easy:
+In Python, it’s easy:

 sum(map(int, str(3**300)))